 Welcome to RAMM Software

 The RAMM software suite is the asset and maintenance management tool used on every publicly owned road in New Zealand and on many roads in Australia and the Pacific islands.
 The software is also used to manage non-road assets such as buildings and open spaces.
 These assets and jobs can be viewed geospatially.
-Users rely on our software, which combines a robust asset database with the ability to perform assessments, asset valuations, forward works programming and more.
+Users rely on our software, which combines a robust asset database with the ability to perform assessments, asset valuations, forward works programming, inspections and much, much more.
 Follow this link for easy answers to common user questions.

 Latest from RAMM

 Check the updates below to see our latest features.
 Pocket RAMM has been transformed.
 See how to get started with the new Asset Valuation module.
 Check out the Asset Valuation process and permissions.
 There is now a new application for managing your centrelines.
 You can now manage Dispatches in RAMM Map and RAMM Grid.
 Enjoy an introduction to Inspections in RAMM.

 Have you tried the latest version of Pocket RAMM yet?

 Pocket RAMM has a new look and feel.
 The map has been transformed.
 There’s been a change to the colours and icons.
 It’s easier to move and zoom on the new map.
 It’s easier to display information.
 And it’s easier to find your actions on the new tool bar.
 There’s been a change around in Settings too.
 Download and print the new Pocket RAMM booklet here and watch the video here (1:50).